Password Hygiene

 Even though passphrases can be easier to remember and, more importantly, easier to type in than a deliberately mangled single-word password, you'll still need to keep track of them if you want follow good password hygiene.
 There's several approaches you can take here.

-• The best solution is to use password manager program.
-These are programs that securely stores passwords and other sensitive info, synchronizes it all between your various devices, and auto-fill password boxes in your web browser.
+The best solution is to use password manager program.
+These are programs that securely store passwords and other sensitive info, synchronizes it all between your various devices, and auto-fills password boxes in your web browser.

 More on Password Managers